Rotations for the Transitional Year Residency Program will take place at the following sites:

 Below is an example block schedule of clinical rotations for the Transitional Year:

-CRMC: Corona Regional Medical Center; ICC: Inscriptions Children’s Clinic; IVMC: Inland Valley Medical Center; MVSA: Murrieta Valley Surgery Associates; RSMC: Rancho Springs Medical Center; TNC: The Neuron Clinic; TVH: Temecula Valley Hospital
+CRMC: Corona Regional Medical Center; ICC: Inscriptions Children’s Clinic; IVH: Inland Valley Hospital; MVSA: Murrieta Valley Surgery Associates; RSH: Rancho Springs Hospital; TNC: The Neuron Clinic; TVH: Temecula Valley Hospital

 Electives: Residents may select electives in any of the specialties or subspecialties listed in the block schedule, as well as: Adult Neurology, Adult Gastroenterology, Adult Nephrology, Anesthesiology, Peds Subspecialties (Ortho, ENT, Allergy, Dermatology, Cardiology, Endocrinology, GI and Rheumatology), Neurology, Sleep Medicine.
 In addition, residents may select an elective month to participate in non-clinical patient care experience, such as a research dedicated, administrative or clinical informatics month (4 weeks).

 - Paid Time Off (PTO): Residents are allowed four weeks (20 days) per academic year during outpatient rotations and are allowed five days per block.
 See Salary & Benefits for more information.